-The annexation of the City of West Sacramento into the District should help increase regional planning within the Sacramento Region.
+The Sphere of Influence and proposed annexation of the City of West Sacramento into the District should help increase regional planning within the Sacramento Region.

 In addition, the City of West Sacramento is posed to provide new housing opportunities relatively close to the City of Sacramento downtown employment centers.
 There appear to be many mutual benefits over the long term because of the proximity to the Sacramento downtown core.